mattstyles/yeoman-angular-express-plus/README.md

 __client__

 Contains Angular and the other client-side goodies.
 Uses Bootstrap JS instead of the UI-Bootstrap Angular versions.
-Clone it and use `grunt dev` to have a look at what’s on after.
+Clone it and use `grunt dev` to have a look at what’s on offer.

 __client-angular-bootstrap__